-The Violina di Rugosa squash is believed to be native to southern Italy.
-It is considered an old squash variety, yet the exact year of origin is not documented.
-The Rugosa Violina is abundant in Italy and can be found in many local dishes ranging from savory to sweet.
-A unique variety the Violina di Rugosa squash can only be found growing for distribution in a few specific areas of the United States,in New Mexico and California.
+Violina Di Rugosa squash is believed to be native to southern Italy and is considered an old squash variety, but the exact year of origin is unknown.
+Today, Violina Di Rugosa squash can only be found in a few specific areas of the United States including New Mexico and California and is sold at farmers markets and specialty grocers in Europe and the United States.

 Recipes that include Violina Di Rugosa Butternut Squash.
 One is easiest, three is harder.